WBOR-91-1-FM/wbor-scrobbler/README.md

    * Choose hours to START and STOP scrobbling.
 These should be in 24-hour UTC format.
 E.g. 1 PM EST should be entered as 15 for 15:00 UTC.
 No other integers other than 0-24 are permitted.
 Once done, press <kbd>ctrl</kbd> + <kbd>x</kbd> and then enter <kbd>y</kbd> then <kbd>enter</kbd> to save and exit.
    * You can now run `exit` to escape the container's CLI.
-   * Profit!
-The change will take effect immediately.

 ## Updating

-1. `docker kill scrobbler` - stops the currently running scrobbler if there is one
+1. `docker kill scrobbler` - stops the currently running `scrobbler` if there is one
-2. `docker rm scrobbler` - deletes the previously built scrobbler container
+2. `docker rm scrobbler` - deletes the previously built `scrobbler` container
-3. `docker rmi scrobbler` - deletes the previously built scrobbler iamge
+3. `docker rmi scrobbler` - deletes the previously built `scrobbler` iamge
-4. Navigate to the location of the scrobbler source files (e.g. the folder with the Dockerfile, wherever you cloned this repo to)
+4. Navigate to the location of the `scrobbler` source files (e.g. the folder with the Dockerfile, wherever you cloned this repo to)
 5. `git stash` to save any local changes
 6. `git pull` to get the latest files
 7. `git stash pop` to restore any changes you saved in step 4